batfolx/gulagbot/README.md

 TIMEOUT=60000
 ```

-Of course, you'll fill in the credentials that you used to create the bot in step number 3.
+Of course, you'll fill in the credentials that you used to create the bot in step 3 with `ROCKETCHAT_URL` being the host of your Rocket.Chat server,
+`ROCKETCHAT_USER` being the username of the bot created in step 3, and `ROCKETCHAT_PASSWORD` being the password of the bot created in step 3.

+The reference for this is [at this link](https://github.com/RocketChat/Rocket.Chat.js.SDK#settings).

 ### 5. Run the bot